IndrajeetPatil/second-hardest-cs-thing/README.md

-# solving-second-hardest-cs-problem
+# Dealing with second hardest thing in Computer Science

-Thoughts on how to name things
+Thoughts on how to name things.